Buttery Chardonnay and Corn Pairing

-Whether it’s corn on the cob, corn chowder, popcorn, or corn bread, the best corn pairing, hands down, would be an oaky Chardonnay, especially one that has lots of buttery notes.
+Whether it’s corn on the cob, corn chowder, popcorn, or cornbread, the best corn pairing, hands down, would be an oaky Chardonnay, especially one that has lots of buttery notes.
 Butter goes so well with corn, and a buttery Chardonnay complements these butter flavours.

-Other white wines work great too, but are not at the same level as a buttery Chardonnay.
-If you aren’t just sitting down with three ears of corn on the cob, and have a lot of other foods in sight, a dry Riesling, or a food friendly Sauvignon Blanc will serve you well.
+Other white wines work great too but are not at the same level as a buttery Chardonnay.
+If you aren’t just sitting down with three ears of corn on the cob, and have a lot of other foods in sight, a dry Riesling, or a food-friendly Sauvignon Blanc will serve you well.
 These two wines will cut through the fat of the butter, as well as the salt, refreshing your taste buds.

 Beer & Corn on the Cob

 Nothing beats the classic combo of corn, a slab of butter and salt, and a Lager Beer certainly goes great with this dish.
 Lagers are light-bodied and crisp, so they will cut through the butter and salt, and complementing the sweetness of the corn, all without adding any more noise to this pairing.